Ranking the Fast and the Furious films

 Director: Justin Lin

-Perhaps the worst entry in the franchise by far, “F9” is trying too hard to achieve epic “saga” with interconnected storylines, expanded mythology and preposterous action equivalent to a terrible videogame without an artistic director.
-The whole film is being used as an obvious ego vehicle for executive producer and main lead Vin Diesel that by today’s standards lacks any panache and visceral thrills.
-With ambitious but bluntly executed action sequences that have become infested with CGI and a melodramatic plot that goes all the way back to unnecessary prequel territory, the film removes the dramatic weight of the previous films by rectifying plots and consequences.
-The addition of numerous and superfluous characters detract from a paper thin story and even the once great chemistry among the cast is now long gone.
-And what’s with Charlize Theron’s haircut?
+Perhaps the worst entry in the franchise by far, “F9” is trying too hard to achieve epic “saga” proportions with interconnected storylines, expanded mythology and preposterous action.
+The whole film is being used as a vehicle for the massive ego of executive producer, and main lead Vin Diesel.
+Lacking any substantial thrills or the braindead charm of its predecessors, “F9” takes itself way too seriously.
+With ambitious but bluntly executed action sequences that have become infested with CGI and a melodramatic plot that goes all the way back to unnecessary prequel territory, the film removes the dramatic weight of the previous entries by rectifying plots and consequences.
+The addition of numerous and superfluous characters detract from its paper thin story and even the once great chemistry among the cast is now long gone.
+And the mushroom haircut of Charlize Theron is a crime against humanity.

 Car mayhem: